 I don't mean to conduct these seminars through universities.
 I believe routine paperwork will kill this project.
-Such a project should not be owned by universities.
+Such project should not owned by universities.
 It should be run by academics who might be supported by universities.
 Cooperation across universities should be discussed to exploit as much as we can from the experts and academics in our universities...

-Finally, the study recommends that web-conferences be extended to other educational settings, where students in different universities within Saudi Arabia are connected together.
-Researchers, as well as, graduate students may investigate the use of training web-conferences using a variety of training topics, a stronger focus on part-time employees and larger sample sizes in the future.
+Finally, the study recommends that synchronous online workshops using web conferencing and webinar tools be extended to other educational settings, where students in different universities within Saudi Arabia are connected together.
+Researchers as well as graduate students may investigate the use of online training workshops using a variety of training topics, a stronger focus on part-time employees and larger sample sizes in the future.